OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 ### UI code

 UI code interacts with the user.
 In VSTO UI code works through Windows Forms.
 Office Add-ins use HTML, CSS, and JavaScript for UI.
-Because of these differences you cannot share UI code to the Office add-in.
+Because of these differences you cannot share UI code to the Office Add-in.
 UI will need to be recreated in JavaScript.

 ### Document code

 In VSTO code interacts with the document through .NET objects such as `Microsoft.Office.Interop.Excel.Range`.
 But Office Add-ins use the Office.js library.
 Although these are similar, they are not exactly the same.
-So again, you cannot share document interaction code to the Office add-in.
+So again, you cannot share document interaction code to the Office Add-in.

 ### Logic code